rabbitmq/rabbitmq-website/site/lazy-queues.md

 This is an important consideration for capacity planning if the RabbitMQ node is memory constrained, or if there are many lazy queues running on this RabbitMQ node.

-**It is important to remember that an under-provisioned RabbitMQ node in terms of memory or disk space will fail to start**
+**It is important to remember that an under-provisioned RabbitMQ node in terms of memory or disk space will fail to start.**

+Setting `queue_index_embed_msgs_below` to `0` will disable embedding messages in the queue index.
-To prevent any messages in a lazy queue loading into memory on node startup, you can set the `queue_index_embed_msgs_below` to `0`, as described in [RabbitMQ Configuration](configure.html).
+As a result, lazy queues will not load messages into memory on node startup.
 We encourage you to read [Persistence Configuration](persistence-conf.html) before tuning this property.

+To clarify, changing the `queue_index_embed_msgs_below` property **after** messages have already been embedded in the queue index will not prevent lazy queues from loading messages into memory on node startup.

 #### What about lazy queues with mixed message sizes?